How to Implement Block Scheduling Dental Office Effectively?

 3. Creating a Patient Scheduling Policy

-- Imagine a patient calling for an appointment but wanting to book far in advance.
+A well-designed scheduling policy keeps things running smoothly:- Imagine a patient calling for an appointment but wanting to book far in advance.
 Your policy could encourage booking within a specific window by offering the next two available times, helping you fill slots efficiently and avoid gaps.

 - What if there's a last-minute cancellation?
 Create a policy prioritizing rescheduling or filling open slots quickly, ensuring minimal downtime and maximizing your schedule.